Analytical Formula for Fractional-Order Conditional Moments of Nonlinear Drift CEV Process with Regime Switching: Hybrid Approach with Applications: Conditional moments: A hybrid system of PDEs

+For clarity, we briefly summarize the structure and interpretation of the recursive system above before specializing to the two-state case.
+The recursive coefficient system admits a clear structural interpretation.
+At the highest order $k=n$, the coefficients satisfy a homogeneous linear system governed by the mean-reversion parameters and the Markov transition intensities.
+Lower-order coefficients are then obtained sequentially by solving linear inhomogeneous systems, where the source terms depend explicitly on the coefficients of higher order.
+This backward recursive structure reflects the polynomial expansion of the conditional moments and guarantees closure of the moment system in a finite number of steps.
+Moreover, the regime-switching effects are propagated across different moment orders through the coupling matrices $\mathbf{P}_\alpha^{\langle \ell\rangle}$ and $\mathbf{D}_\alpha^{\langle \ell\rangle}$, providing a transparent mechanism for incorporating regime dynamics into the moment's evolution.

-\subsection{Hybrid system of PDEs when \boldmath{$\beta\in(2,\infty)$}}
+\subsection{Hybrid system of PDEs when $\beta\in(2,\infty)$}

-A hybrid system of PDEs is established from the Feynman--Kac formula for switching diffusions related to the fractional-order conditional moments in~\eqref{aim} and the $m$-state regime-switching NLD-CEV process in~\eqref{model4}, as presented in the following theorem. \begin{Theorem} Suppose that $R_t$ follows~\eqref{model4} and Assumption 6 holds.
-The function $U_{\alpha,i}^{\langle n\rangle} := U_{\alpha,i}^{\langle n\rangle}(\tau,R)$ defined in~\eqref{aim}, for $i \in \mathcal{M}_m$ and $\tau = T - t \geq 0$, are the solutions of the following hybrid system of PDEs
+A hybrid system of PDEs is established from the Feynman--Kac formula for switching diffusions related to the fractional-order conditional moments in~\eqref{aim} and the $m$-state regime-switching NLD-CEV process in~\eqref{model4}, as presented in the following theorem. \begin{theorem} Suppose that $R_t$ follows the system of SDEs~\eqref{model4} on $[0,T]$ and that Assumption~\ref{Assumption6} holds.
+The function $U_{\alpha,i}^{\langle n\rangle} := U_{\alpha,i}^{\langle n\rangle}(\tau,R)$ defined in~\eqref{aim}, for $i \in \mathcal{M}_m$ and $\tau = T - t \geq 0$, are the solutions of the following hybrid system of PDEs: